the-vampiire/AutoMediaTweeta/README.md

 	- CONSUMER_SECRET
 	- ACCESS_TOKEN
 	- ACCESS_TOKEN_SECRET
-- uses `dump` directory to store the collection of unused images / videos
+- uses `unused` directory to store the collection of unused images / videos
 - uses `used` directory to store the used files that are moved after tweeting
 - uses a `tags.txt` file that holds a CSV of hashtags to apply to each tweet
 - handles `mp4, png, jpg, jpeg, gif, mpeg` image / gif / video file types